FarronF/limerick-council-meetings/meetings/2016/03/21-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 15th February 2016.md

 We will engage with the Management of the Hospital in relation to these issues

-to ascertain their proposals in relation to same.---
+to ascertain their proposals in relation to same.
+---
 5

 In the longer term the most effective solution in terms of controlling parking